 Why are they called “flying” buttresses?

 There are a few theories behind the poetic and evocative name given to these external Gothic supports.
-One is that, unlike earlier buttresses that were built right up against the exterior wall, flying buttresses stand apart from the walls they support.
+One theory posits that, unlike earlier buttresses constructed directly against the exterior wall, flying buttresses maintain a distance from the walls they support.

 The shadowy, open space beneath their soaring arches contributes to their light, wing-like appearance.